 2. You’re frequently snappy, irritable, and reactive

 You tend to overreact in certain situations.
 It becomes difficult for you to control the way you react or feel.
 You may be easily upset, frustrated, and angered by things.
 Your mood changes quickly (e.g., from sad to happy) without any reason.
-A minor thing can set off.

 3. You experience chronic pain and illness

 Life stressors such as chronic stress, trauma, adverse childhood experiences, and illness can lead to nervous system dysregulation.
 Chronic nervous system dysregulation can lead to any variety of chronic pain and illness.